List of Restaurant to Another World characters: The Patrons from the Other World

-A married woodcutter couple who visit Nekoya with their children, Kai and Bona, once a month for a small treat, which they had been doing for fifteen years.
+A married woodcutter couple living in a small realm in the northern part of the Eastern Continent who visit Nekoya with their children, Kai and Bona, once a month for a small treat, which they had been doing for fifteen years.
 Every time they visit, they order the daily special due to their limited budget, allowing them to try a different dish every time.